epimed/ai4omics-practical-session/README.md

 [![Part2.
 Leukemia classification using machine learning](https://img.youtube.com/vi/u_47GUetPFA/0.jpg)](https://www.youtube.com/watch?v=u_47GUetPFA)

-## Step 3: Proceed to practical session
+## Step 3: Open the task 1

 We will use the data of colon cancer stored in `colon_cancer.csv` file in `data` directory, and the code of the exercises in `notebook` directory.

-To start, go to `notebook`directory on your computer and lunch *Jupyter Notebook* of the first exercise (task1):
+To start, go to `notebook`directory on your computer and load a *Jupyter Notebook* of the first exercise `task1.ipynb`:

 ```bash
 jupyter notebook task1.ipynb
 ```

-The task will normally be automatically loaded in the web browser at `http://localhost:8888/notebooks/task1.ipynb`.
+The task 1 will be automatically loaded in the web browser at `http://localhost:8888/notebooks/task1.ipynb`.

 You can alternatively use *Jupyter Lab* which proposes a more complete web-based user interface to manage several notebooks as well as other types of document (HTML, text, markdown etc.):